 - Complete your background clearance and training as soon as possible to start participating in your assigned role.

 Adult learning opportunities and resources can be found on this page.
 There are online courses as well as face to face classes; registration for classes is available online.
-Please click HERE for the Spring/Summer training calendar.
+Please click HERE for the Fall training calendar.
 If you have more questions, please read our Questions and Answers section.

 - 001 Getting Started: a 3-hour orientation required of all new leaders, this course should be taken in the borough in which you will be a troop/group leader or co-leader.
 It focuses on Council procedures, troop start-up plans and troop programs.